-Mike Kratochwill, Reebok’s Head of Training Partner Marketing, said Libby was a natural choice as one of Reebok’s CrossFit endorsed athletes because she is so photogenic and has such an accessible personality.
+Mike Kratochwill, Reebok’s Head of Training Partner Marketing, says Libby was a natural choice as one of Reebok’s CrossFit endorsed athletes because she is so photogenic and has such an accessible personality.
 He sees her as one of the early adopters of CrossFit, who took a risk and jumped into the movement, helping to grow it from where it was in 2008 to where it is now (Kratochwill).
-One thing that cannot be denied, is that Libby’s all-American good looks make her an ideal representative for companies looking for CrossFit athletes to represent them.
-Her petite frame, blonde hair, large blue eyes, and genuine smile seem made for advertising, but more importantly, she has worked hard in the gym to improve performance, which in turn has resulted in her muscular, fit appearance.
+Libby’s all-American good looks make her an ideal representative for companies looking for CrossFit athletes to represent them.
+Her petite frame, blonde hair, large blue eyes, and genuine smile seem made for advertising, but more importantly, she has worked hard in the gym to improve performance, which in turn has resulted in her muscular build.
 This is the paradigm shift CrossFit and its highly visible adherents like Libby are creating in the world of fitness: “In the past it was about looking good; now it’s about performing well and feeling good, and the looks are secondary” (Kratochwill).

 Libby and other CrossFit athletes are working toward goals in the gym, rather than goals in the mirror, focusing on gains rather than losses.
 Libby’s beauty helps place her in the crossroads, allowing her to act as a bridge between the so-called ideal female body in the entertainment and fashion industry and the muscular body most elite CrossFit athletes have.
 Publishers of online women’s fitness magazines such as Hardbody News, Strong Fitness Magazine, and Intense Fitness have taken notice as well, featuring Libby multiple times over the past six years.
 “She may not clear 5’4”, but the young mom from Omaha is a rock-solid, steak-eating, clean-and-jerking machine” (Braz).